Deborah Todd: Television and video games

 Another serious game written, produced, and directed by Todd was a First-person shooter entitled The Monkey Wrench Conspiracy, designed to teach engineers how to use 3D CAD software.
 This game was developed in conjunction with the CEO of think3, Joseph Costello, and learning expert Marc Prensky, best known for coining the terms "digital native" and "digital immigrant."
 The company shipped more than 1 million copies of the game.
 It was a little known fact that the voice of the computer in the game is Todd's, who recorded at the urging of Costello.

 Todd immersed herself in the world of MMOG's as producer, designer, and writer of MiniMonos with the New Zealand developer/publisher of the same name.
 The game, for children aged 6–12, has an underlying theme of sustainability, with NPCs (non-player characters) and mini-games that play cooperatively with each other.
 The game's narrative places the island of MiniMonos in the heart of the Bermuda Triangle, where highly evolved monkeys – the NPCs and player avatars – play together and take care of their portion of the planet.
 The game was released from Beta on April 1, 2011, and achieved over 1 million registered users by its one-year anniversary.
 It also launched a full-page comic series in April 2012, written by Todd, in the UK's #1 boys periodical, Toxic.

 In 2014, Todd worked with Disney a third time, as writer on its first Facebook game, City Girl.
 This casual game became the third of Todd's titles to reach the one-million-users mark.

-Todd also assisted Google with a secret project, where she worked with producer Rachel Bernstein.
-Todd brought Bernstein, and International Game Developers Association Executive Director Kate Edwards, into the fold of the 2016 Astra S.T.E.A.M.
-Summit, now known as the independent non-profit Girls S.T.E.A.M.
-Institute.
-The three women served as game industry mentors to teen girls, including Jenny Xu, who became a Forbes 30 Under 30 2018: Games inductee.

 Astra presented Todd with its 2016 President's Award, honoring her contributions as a "Creative Leader of Connectivity."
 Todd is a founding board member of the Girls S.T.E.A.M.
 Institute, along with Bernstein, Edwards, and colleague Megan Gaiser.
 Todd previously worked with Gaiser and Her Interactive on a Nancy Drew mobile project.